Table of Contents

 I had this idea for an article to look back to my early days in the debt relief world, back when I was running Myvesta, a non-profit credit counseling group, and show you examples of what I did wrong and learned from the experience.

-The irony is people don’t realize when I review a site today and point of mistakes or issues that the reason I spot them is because I made many of those same mistakes myself in the past.
+The irony is people don’t realize when I review a site today and point of mistakes or issues that the reason I spot them is that I made many of those same mistakes myself in the past.

 Here is what the site looked like in early 2000.
 Even back then, we ran ads on the site.
 The old banner ad placement can be seen but broken.

 I had not seen those old pages in the past decade and expected them to be full of really rookie mistakes.
-Looking back and being critical about myself, I did make some mistakes, but I found that I also did some really good things as well.
+Looking back and being critical of myself, I did make some mistakes, but I found that I also did some really good things as well.

 Let’s put those days into context.
 Back then when someone enrolled in our debt management plan (One-Pay program) they actually could have a substantial drop in their monthly minimum payment because the monthly minimum payments were higher from the creditors directly than they were in One-Pay.
 This gave people some real breathing room to step away from the financial abyss and regroup to actually avoid bankruptcy if they were able to make changes in their lives.
 Creditors and collectors also promptly noted the consumer enrollment and stopped collection calls.
 It was a different time.